thomasfuhringer/pylax/GTK/README.md

 # Pylax on GTK
-GTK version of Pylax, a database front end for SQLite using embedded Python as scripting language
+GTK version of Pylax, a database front end for SQLite and PostgreSQL using embedded Python as scripting language

 Code examples